choichanhyeok/Fall-back-musk-s-twit-is-comming/README.md

 # Fall-back-musk-s-twit-is-comming
 musk's tweet is like a boom.
-So if he tweet we sending email, slack, kakao talk, etc ..
-The project can develop and fly toward other celebrities.
+So when he tweet, we sending email using slack, kakao talk, etc ..
+<br>The project can develop and fly toward other celebrities.